 1870 Harbor Blvd.

 We liked the fresh Mexican food at this Costa Mesa restaurant so much that we have been there several times.
-We tested their claim to “fresh” by asking for onion-free ceviche and guacamole and were not disappointed.
+So fresh that they happily created an onion-free ceviche and guacamole for me.

 - Great location.
 La Vida Cantina has a fun outdoor patio in Triangle Square, which is right off of Harbor Boulevard and literally in the center of everything in Newport Beach/Costa Mesa